CatalaLang/catala-examples/README.md

 - `aides_logement`: computation of the French housing benefits, based on the _Code de la construction et de l'habitation_.
 This case study is the biggest and most ambitious for Catala so far.
-- `tutorial_<en/fr>/`: Catala language tutorial for developers of tech-savvy lawyers.
+- `tutorial_<en/fr>/`: Catala language tutorial for developers or tech-savvy lawyers.
   The tutorial is written like a piece of legislation that gets annotated by Catala snippets.
 - `us_tax_code/`: contains the Catala formalization of several sections of the